UPDATE: Research Guide on Transboundary Freshwater Treaties and Other Resources

 3.1.
 Major Global and Regional Agreements

 3.2.
-United Nations Convention on the Law of the Non-navigational Uses of International Watercourses [14] Sources of Regional, Multilateral and Bilateral Agreements
+Sources of Regional, Multilateral and Bilateral Agreements

 Some agreements may be found in general treaty collections, such as the United Nations Treaty Collection.
 However, the sources described below focus on treaties and agreements involving freshwater.